aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XAML within C++ Applications" h2="Convert EPUB to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate EPUB to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add the ability to convert EPUB to XAML inside your C++ applications, then you need to convert EPUB to XAML.
+XAML is a markup language used to create user interfaces for Windows applications.
+It is a powerful language that allows developers to create visually appealing and interactive user interfaces.

+<h2>How Aspose.Total Helps for EPUB to XAML Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents, images, and other file formats.
+It includes two APIs that can be used to convert EPUB to XAML.
+The first is Aspose.PDF for C++, which can be used to export EPUB to PPTX.
+The second is Aspose.Slides for C++, which can be used to convert PPTX to XAML.
+Both APIs are included in the Aspose.Total for C++ package.

+The process of converting EPUB to XAML is simple and straightforward.
+First, you need to export the EPUB file to PPTX using Aspose.PDF for C++.
+Then, you can use Aspose.Slides for C++ to convert the PPTX file to XAML.
+This process can be completed in just two steps, making it easy for developers to add the ability to convert EPUB to XAML to their C++ applications.

+Aspose.Total for C++ is a powerful suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents, images, and other file formats.
+It includes two APIs that can be used to convert EPUB to XAML, making it easy for developers to add the ability to convert EPUB to XAML to their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}